Students as innovators: a digital humanities and GLAM sector collaboration to produce new web-based content through student led projects

 Case Study 1: Games

 Several different types of games (Figure 1) were developed by the students throughout the courses.
 The interest in games was generally driven by the students themselves who believed that playful and entertaining approaches to museum collections would be more engaging for children and adults alike (this is supported by recent research, eg Nunes, et al, 2016).
 The approaches and techniques were varied.
-Typically students choose well-known games and reimagine them using GLAM collections.
+Typically students chose well-known games and reimagined them using GLAM collections.
 The 2019 Snowy Hydro Who’s Who used the model of a traditional memory card game to explore the stories of people involved in the Snowy Mountains Hydro-Electric Scheme.
-This project was developed by an Engineering student using Adobe Illustrator and the coding was developed and implemented using GitHub, but the student also engaged in archival research at the National Archives of Australia to ensure the game was based on actual history and revealed new stories.
-The card game (Librorum) aimed to open up the collections of the BL to an international audience and produce a product that could be developed into a commercial product.
+This project was developed by an engineering student using Adobe Illustrator and the coding was developed and implemented using GitHub, but the student also engaged in archival research at the National Archives of Australia to ensure the game was based on actual history and revealed new stories.
+The card game (Librorum) aimed to open up the collections of the British Library to an international audience and produce a product that could be developed into a commercial product (sold, for example, in the giftshop).
 It was inspired by the game Saboteur, and the students invested their time in graphic design using Adobe Illustrator and the creation of online resources that could be accessed using QR codes within the game.

 Case Study 2: Digital Maps